seanmcquaid/mcquaid-stacks-cli/vite-remix-ssr/docs/state-management.md

 For managing state for HTTP requests, I recommend the following:

-1. Whatever is built into your framework - Remix has loaders, actions, clientLoaders and clientActions for this but if you want to utilize a client cache, you'll need one of the tools below in addition.
+1. Whatever is built into your framework - React Router has loaders, actions, clientLoaders and clientActions for this but if you want to utilize a client cache, you'll need one of the tools below in addition.
 2. TanStack Query if not using Redux Toolkit
 3. Redux Toolkit Query if using Redux Toolkit